 Mary-Ellen Taplin, MD, joined the Institute in 2003.
 She serves as director of clinical research for the Lank Center for Genitourinary Oncology at Dana-Farber /Brigham and Women’s Cancer Center.
 She is also

-associate professor of Medicine at Harvard Medical School.
-She is an investigator on many projects, including the Prostate Cancer Clinical Trial Consortium, Dana-Farber SPORE grant, Stand Up 2 Cancer, and several Prostate Cancer Foundation Challenge
+professor of Medicine at Harvard Medical School.
+She is an investigator on many projects, including the Prostate Cancer Clinical Trial Consortium, Dana-Farber SPORE grant, Stand Up 2 Cancer, and several Prostate Cancer Foundation Challenge Grants.

-Grants.
 Dr. Taplin has been dedicated to clinical and translational investigations that focus on novel approaches to treating localized high risk prostate cancer and secondary hormone therapy for metastatic castration-resistant prostate cancer.
-She
+She has described

 molecular and physiologic alterations in the androgen receptor pathway in the context of prostate cancer resistance.
 Dr. Taplin is dedicated to patient care and clinical investigation in genitourinary oncology.